Playoff-bound Lions lose record-breaking rookie Sam LaPorta to knee injury in 30-20 win over Vikings

 “We need to go into the offseason and figure out what the difference was between Year 1 and Year 2," he said.

-Lions: Host a playoff game at Ford Field for the first time, aiming to win postseason game for the first time since beating Dallas on Jan.
+Lions: Host a playoff game at Ford Field for the first time — and in prime time — as they aim to win a postseason game for the first time since beating Dallas on Jan.
 5, 1992.
+The Lions haven't played the Rams since Oct.
+24, 2021, when Stafford led Los Angeles to a 28-19 victory at SoFi Stadium that dropped Detroit to 0-7.
+The Rams won the Super Bowl that season, but since then, the Lions have been ascendant.